 They circled the town and went back to the mine; they had some cleaning up to do.
-First, the old boiler had to straighten up and all traces of the blast removed.
+First the old boiler had to be straighten-up and all traces of the blast removed.
 Paul drove the city boys hot V8 to the farm and hid it between an old Bedford truck and a Toyota Ute which were among twenty or other "spare part vehicles".
-A few sheets of tin to cover it and even Robert would have trouble finding it.
+A few sheets of tin and even Robert would have trouble finding it.

 Robert and Paul met back at the cottage for breakfast and waited for the constable to call.
 But he never did!
 Two days went by without a murmur.
-Robert was delivering another load of wood to the pub when "young" Bluey Dobson, well young was a bit optimistic as Bluey was a best guess about 84 and had no teeth.
-It was not advisable to stand to close to Bluey while he was drinking and talking, you could easily wear half his beer.
-Bluey had heard that the Local copper had arrested two wanted criminals from the city single-handed after a shoot out in the main street.
+Robert was delivering another load of wood to the pub when "young" Bluey Dodson, well young was a bit optimistic as Bluey was a best guess about 84 and had no teeth.
+It was not advisable to stand too close to Bluey while he was drinking and talking, you could easily wear half his beer.
+Bluey had heard that the Local copper had arrested two wanted criminals from the city single handed after a shootout in the main street.

-Later that afternoon Robert and Paul met Hansson at the Ladies Lounge in the pub.
+Later that afternoon Robert and Paul met Berglund at the Ladies Lounge in the pub.
 Robert stoked the roaring fire and laid another log on for good measure.
-Hansson returned from the main bar with a tray of drinks.
+Berglund returned from the main bar with a tray of drinks.
 He must have been paying attention or the barmaid had recognized who the drinks were for.

-Hansson went over his plans for acquiring a mine that only needed the infrastructure added, to be operational.
-Exactly what Robert had and was willing to listen to any profitable suggestion Hansson may have to offer.
-Hansson's company, "Hansson & Auger", where experts in retrofitting old mines, to make them profitable through better mechanisation.
-From the old 1870 government mine records, Hansson had theorised that the Rose of England was abandoned due to unseasonable rain, the water table had risen beyond the ability of the pumps of the day to remove the water so mining could continue.
+Berglund went over his plans for acquiring a mine that only needed the infrastructure added, to be operational.
+Exactly what Robert had and was willing to listen to any profitable suggestion Berglund may have to offer.
+Berglund's company, "Berglund & Auger", where experts in retrofitting old mines, to make them profitable through better mechanisation.
+From the old 1870 government mine records Berglund had theorised that the Rose of England was abandon only because the water table had risen beyond the ability of the pumps of the day to remove the water so mining could continue.

-Hansson explained, he believed that with the changing weather patterns, less rain had fallen than it did in the 1870s; therefore the water table would have dropped.
+Berglund explained that he believed that with the changing weather patterns, less rain had fallen that did in the 1870s; therefore the water table would have dropped.

 Robert was impressed with the level of knowledge of this strange man.
-The reasons Hansson had given were the same reasons why Robert purchased the mine permit in the first place.
-Robert pressed Hansson harder for more detailed information; did he know the tonnages and yield numbers last reported in 1870?
-Today, with the price of gold above \$2000 per ounce makes the Rose of England a good investment.
-Finally, Hansson asks Robert if he knows the layout of the mine and how much gold he thinks is left.
+The reasons Berglund had given were the same reasons why Robert purchased the mine permit in the first place.

+Robert pressed Berglund harder for more detailed information; did he know the tonnages and yield numbers last reported in 1872?
+Today, with the price of gold above \$1650 per ounce makes the Rose of England a good investment.
+Finally Berglund asks Robert if he knows the layout of the mine and how much gold he thinks is left.

 Robert reaches in his pocket for the lucky nugget he uses to impress prospective investors.
-He turns the $5\frac{1}{2}$ oz shiny blob in his hand and smiles at Hansson.
+He turns the 5% oz shiny blob in his hand and gives Berglund a smile.

-"I think we may be able to do business," says Robert.
+"I think we may be able to do business" says Robert.

-Chapter 4
+CHAPTER 4